minierparedes/frog-blossom-docs/design-docs/Frog-blossom-design.md

 ## 2. Architectural Overview

-The frog-blossom CMS will follow a microservice architecture, with a single backend server responsible for handling HTTP requests, managing data storage, and serving content to users.
+The frog-blossom CMS will follow a DDD microservice architecture, with a single backend server responsible for handling HTTP requests, managing data storage, and serving content to users.
 The frontend will be implemented using Nuxtjs.

 ## 3. Functional Requirements